phanumat/Documentation/composite-devices/index.rst

     }

-The example below illustrates how to put together a mobile visual interface on SmartThings mobile app for a simulated refrigerator composite device.
+The example below illustrates how to put together a mobile visual interface on PEA HiVE mobile app for a simulated refrigerator composite device.

 ----